linroger/Wealth-of-Nations/Advanced Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 ---
 aliases:
-- Example_Alias_Lecture 8- Inflation & Sovereign Default Risk
-- Alias_119_Lecture 8- Inflation & Sovereign Default Risk.md
-tags:
+tags: []
-- tag_example
-- example_tag
 title: Lecture 8- Inflation & Sovereign Default Risk
 ---

   [Teaching Note 2- Interest Rate Risk Management And Factors](Teaching%20Note%202-%20Interest%20Rate%20Risk%20Management%20And%20Factors.md)

 # Lecture 8- Inflation & Sovereign Default Risk

-So far we have discussed portfolio choice in terms of nominal returns.
+So far we have discussed [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] in terms of nominal returns.
 This means, we have not taken into account the loss of purchasing power that an investor may experience over time due to inflation.
 The loss of purchasing power that a long-term investor experiences over time can be substantial even with moderate inflation rates.
-From a portfolio choice viewpoint, the key question is whether the risk of such loss of purchasing power can be altered by choosing an appropriate asset mix in the portfolio.
+From a [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] viewpoint, the key question is whether the risk of such loss of purchasing power can be altered by choosing an appropriate asset mix in the portfolio.

 ### 8.1 Nominal and real returns